ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 If you use a system ad-blocker, then whitelist `s.youtube.com`.
 Otherwise check your YouTube/Google account permissions and ensure your account watch history is enabled.

-## 19 The player UI on YouTube does not go away

-This issue occurs randomly.
-Currently, the only fix is to restart the app.
+## 19 The first Short opened has a delay before playback starts

+Showing Shorts dislikes requires fetching dislikes before the first Short starts playing.
+This limitation only applies to the first Short opened and does not occur when swiping to other Shorts.

+The only way to remove this delay is to turn off `Settings > ReVanced > Return YouTube Dislike > Show dislikes on Shorts`

 ## 20 The Shorts tab button on YouTube is gone

-Disable `General > Navigation buttons > Hide Shorts button`.
+Disable `Settings > ReVanced> General > Navigation buttons > Hide Shorts button`

 ## 21 ReVanced Manager is crashing/not working